borglandlab/RunningWheel/WheelAnalysis_macOS.md

 1. Download the zipped folder that corresponds with what you would like to do (with or without the ABA protocol) from [here](https://github.com/borglandlab/RunningWheel/tree/main/Analysis_Code/macOS).

 2. Create the executable setup file.
-    A. Open the unzipped folder --> open the folder titled "Code"
+    1. Open the unzipped folder --> open the folder titled "Code"
-    B. Right click on teh folder called "Python" and select "New Terminal at Folder" - This will open a terminal window ready to access files within the "Python" folder.
+    2. Right click on teh folder called "Python" and select "New Terminal at Folder" - This will open a terminal window ready to access files within the "Python" folder.
-    C. Enter the following into the terminal window and press "return" (This will take a bit of time to create your executable files):
+    3. Enter the following into the terminal window and press "return" (This will take a bit of time to create your executable files):
     For the standalone running wheelsystem
 	```{console}
 	usermac@USER Python % pyinstaller --onefile RunningWheel_Setup.py